 The Venerable W.

 2019.
 France/Myanmar.
 Written and directed by Barbet Schroeder.
 With Ashin Wirathu.
 In English, French, Spanish, Burmese, English subtitles.
 100 min.

 Swiss-French filmmaker Barbet Schroeder is best known here for his American films, including Reversal of Fortune, Koko: A Talking Gorilla, and Barfly.
 He is also celebrated for his documentaries about powerful, evil men such as General Idi Amin Dada and “The Venerable W,” a Buddhist monk, Ashin Wirathu, who preaches hate against Myanmar’s Muslim minority, the Rohingya.
 Schroeder’s interview with the fanatical W and his adoring disciples has been featured at major film festivals the world over, including Cannes and New York.
+Watch the trailer.